Kjelll/Portfolio/AoE/AoE_doc.md

 Desired impact: Players no longer need to individually cycle through their villagers when they need to reach a specific amount of food asap (Villager, Feudal research, Castle research).

-Here would be a possible UI example.
+Here would be a possible UI example, where the resource is shown like a final entry in the list of selected units.

 <img src="/AoE/SumRes/Possible_solution.jpg" alt="possible_solution" width="600"/>

-Issues: Vills carrying different resources, if showing different resources is technically significantly more demanding, conflicts can be solved by only showing the highest resource, or none at all.
+Issues: Vills carrying different resources.
+If showing different resources is significantly more demanding to implement, conflicts can be solved by either only showing the highest resource, or none at all.

 Impacted gameplay: Quality of Life change, Eco, Dark age/minimally in Feudal age

 ### Making global queue items cancellable
-Right clicking on something in the global unit queue directly cancels it, instead of requiring players to left click it (at the top left) and then cancel it (in the bottom middle).
+Right clicking on a unit in the global unit queue directly cancels it, instead of requiring players to left click it (at the top left) and then cancel it (in the bottom middle).

-Desired impact: Misclicking militia while shift spamming halbs doesnt force the player to slowly cycle through his barracks to cancel each individually
+Desired impact: Misclicking militia while shift spamming halbs and hussar doesnt force the player to slowly cycle through his barracks to cancel each individually

-Issues: Research is excluded to avoid game losing misclicks (cancelling Imp or Paladin)
+Issues: Research must be excluded to avoid game losing misclicks (cancelling Imp or Paladin)
 <img src="/AoE/SumRes/Issue.jpg" alt="Issue" width="200"/>

 Impacted gameplay: Quality of Life change, Military, Imp/Post Imp